DJ Spoony: Television work

-In 2006, Spoony took part in the fourth series of Strictly Come Dancing partnering with Ola Jordan.
+In 2006, he took part in the fourth series of Strictly Come Dancing, partnering with Ola Jordan.
 They were eliminated in the third week of the competition.
-He also appeared on The Weakest Link and A Question of Sport, and was a winning contestant on the celebrity version of quiz Mastermind, choosing "The Life and Times of Ray Charles" as his specialist subject.
+He has also appeared on The Weakest Link and A Question of Sport, and was a winning contestant on the celebrity version of quiz Mastermind, choosing "The Life and Times of Ray Charles" as his specialist subject.